Exyss/BloodlineSeeker/README.md

 In the Download page, the user will be able to choose between HTTP requests and Selenium for loading the HTML pages from Wikipedia, since HTTP requests are *significantly faster*, even when the selenium driver is run with the headless mode activated (which it is by default).

 After the download is completed, the files of the found dynasties will be created under `data/jsons/`.
-Then, the program will launch, giving the user the ability to search through every person of every dynasty, and the option to explore the person's close family graph dynamically in the program.
+Then, the program will launch, giving the user the ability to search through every person of every dynasty, and the option to explore the person's close family graph dynamically in the program 🧭.

-## Documentation
+## 📖 Documentation

 To generate the Javadoc, on any UNIX distribution simply run: